This post may contain affiliate links. Please read our disclosure policy.

-The kitchen is the heart of the home and being able to organize your refrigerator will help your whole kitchen to feel organized (it does this for me, anyway)♥.
+The kitchen is the heart of the home and being able to organize the refrigerator will help your whole kitchen to feel organized (it does this for me, anyway)♥.
 It will feel like a clean kitchen all over!

-The kitchen is where the family gets together.
-It is where we do homework, make meals, eat meals, do our arts & crafts, etc. The kitchen is where we spend most of our time.
+The kitchen is where we do homework, make meals, eat meals, do our arts & crafts, etc. It’s the front & center of all of our activities.
+The kitchen is where we spend most of our time.
 The only thing that drives me crazy is a messy kitchen.
-It can be a sink filled with dishes, a dishwasher that needs to be unloaded or a refrigerator that feels messy.
-So… let’s tackle the refrigerator and get it organized (and clean).
-I know, not too much fun, but it will get you started.
+It can be a sink filled with dishes, a dishwasher that needs to be unloaded, or a refrigerator that feels messy… that’s when I know that organizing the refrigerator needs to be my next task.

 A permanent marker